triplem/winston-config/README.md

   });
 ```

-Right now, winston-config offers two methods, one is `configFromFile` (calling a json-file and using it for the
+Right now, winston-config offers two methods, one is `fromFile` (calling a json-file and using it for the
-configuration of winston) the other one is `configWithNames`.
+configuration of winston) the other one is `withNames`.
 This method accepts a JS Object to configure winston (well
-in reality this method is called by the `configFromFile` and does nothing else then adding the config to winston).
+in reality this method is called by the `fromFile` and does nothing else then adding the config to winston).

-If you do have
+If you do have the requirement to just use a single logger, you could use [build-winston](http://github.com/flexbean/build-winston).

-It is very important to use the `__dirname + '/' (note the '/'), otherwise the configuration file will not be found.
+We are right now in discussions to merge these two projects.

 A configuration file can look like (see directory config or test):

 ``` js